csuwaki/fine_tuning_ml/README.md

 ![Training Process](images/training.png)

-## Usage
+## Fine Tuning Usage
 To fine-tune the model, follow these steps:

+## Prerequisites
+- Python 3.6 or higher
+- transformers
+- fastapi
+- uvicorn

+1. Navigate to the fine tuning directory:

+    ```bash
+    cd src
+    ```

+2. Install the required dependencies:

+    ```bash
+    pip install -r requirements.txt
+    ```

-1. Place your dataset file in the data directory.
+3. Place your dataset file in the data directory.

-2. Run the fine-tuning script from the command line, providing the --data-path:
+4. Run the fine-tuning script from the command line, providing the --data-path:

 ```sh